Meed-zh/SQL/README.md

 ### soccer_country:

-country_id – this is a unique ID for each country country_abbr – this is the sort name of each country country_name – this is the name of each country
+country_id – this is a unique ID for each country, country_abbr – this is the sort name of each country, country_name – this is the name of each country,

 ### soccer_city: